jensmonne/po/README.md

 ### To-do list
-Add achievements/titles you can gain by sending po's. when you do !po and then ping a user you will see their respective po counts.
+Add achievements/titles you can gain by sending po's.
+When you do !po and then ping a user you will see their respective po counts.
+Admin permissions like not having the leaderboard user limit or being able to shut down/restart or make it recount all the po's the bot via a command in discord

 ## Install guide